pytorch/torchdynamo/TROUBLESHOOTING.md

 - `logging.WARNING` (default): Print graph breaks in addition to all below log levels
 - `logging.ERROR`: Print errors only

 If a model is sufficiently large, the logs can become overwhelming.
 If an error occurs deep within a model's python code, it can be useful to execute only the frame in which the error occurs to enable easier debugging.
 There are two tools available to enable this.
 Setting the environment variable TORCHDYNAMO_DEBUG_FUNCTION to the desired function name will only run torchdynamo on functions with that name.
-Additionally there is record/replay tool [being developed](https://github.com/pytorch/torchdynamo/pull/1089) which dumps an execution record when an error is encountered.
+Additionally there is a record/replay tool [being developed](https://github.com/pytorch/torchdynamo/pull/1089) which dumps an execution record when an error is encountered.
 This record can then be replayed to run only the frame where an error occurred.

 ### TorchInductor Errors